Facebook Instagram

 About Project SSMW

 Project SSMW has a long tradition at the Royal Military Academy.
-The final-year students organise various activities inside and outside the school, for pupils and non-pupils, in order to collect money for one charity.
-This year, they’ve chosen Kaki Lion Belgium.
+The final-year students organise various activities inside and outside the school, for pupils and non-pupils, in order to collect money for a charity.

 Defensie | 21 - 07 - 2017